 Schwa: o can say “uh” before n, v, th – I love the other monkey.
-Except: on, frond, pond, drove (+more where silent e triumphs), broth, moth, bother.
+Except: on, frond, pond, drove (+more where silent e wins), broth, moth, bother.

 The English language can be a nasty beast, but it is one that can be beat!
 Tame it with the sensible sequence followed by the Phonics Pow Toolkit.
 Learn strategies for reading: add fun with games, build skills with memorable rhymes, and use easy to follow color coding.